tekknolagi/tekknolagi.github.com/_posts/2020-09-02-compiling-a-lisp-3.md

 The testing is also so much the same --- so much so, that I'll only include the test for compiling characters.
-The other code is available from [assets/code/lisp](https://github.com/tekknolagi/tekknolagi.github.com/blob/6a38feeb4dc63a528877a17f576756d36ba985cd/assets/code/lisp/compiling-immediates.c) if you must copy it.
+The other code is available from [assets/code/lisp](https://github.com/tekknolagi/tekknolagi.github.com/blob/6a38feeb4dc63a528877a17f576756d36ba985cd/assets/code/lisp/compiling-immediates.c) if you would like a reference.

 ```c
 TEST compile_char(Buffer *buf) {